Composting as a co-op Member

 The co-ops compost bins are modeled after the designs implemented by Joshua Singer and the Washington DC Department of Parks and Recreation.
 The DC Community Compost Cooperative Network has over 50 active bins in the DC area.

-- Has a 200 square foot footprint.
+- Has a less than a 100 square foot footprint.

 - Is made from heavy-duty plywood.